 Banded palm thrips (Parthenothrips dracaenae) Occurs all year round on various glasshouse and houseplants, especially those with relatively tough leaves such as Ficus, Dracaena, Citrus, Monstera, Schefflera and palms.
 A blackish-brown thrips with banded brown and white wings that causes extensive silvering of the leaves.

 Western flower thrips (Frankliniella occidentalis) A North American species present in Britain since 1986.
 Attacks the foliage and/or flowers of many glasshouse plants, especially tomato, cucumber, streptocarpus, African violet, fuchsia, gloxinia, achimenes, pelargonium, cyclamen, chrysanthemum, verbena, Primula obconica and Impatiens.
 Feeding causes silvering of the leaves, stunted growth, flecking and premature senescence of flowers.
 When buying houseplants, check the flowers carefully and avoid any showing signs of thrips or pale flecking on the petals.

-Honeysuckle thrips (Thrips flavus) Attacks many garden plants but is most frequently found on honeysuckle during May to October.
+Honeysuckle thrips (Thrips flavus) Found on many garden plants but is most frequently found on honeysuckle during May to October.
 The foliage becomes extensively silvery-brown, especially on honeysuckles growing in warm sheltered situations, such as against a wall.

-Glasshouse thrips (Heliothrips haemorrhoidalis) Occurs in heated glasshouses throughout the year, causing a silvery discoloration of the upper leaf surface of many plants.
+Glasshouse thrips (Heliothrips haemorrhoidalis) Occurs in heated glasshouses throughout the year, causing a silvery discolouration of the upper leaf surface of many plants.
 The foliage is also marked with small brownish spots caused by the thrips' excrement.
 The adults are blackish-brown with yellowish-brown nymphs.
-This thrips can also survive out of doors all year round and attack various garden shrubs in sheltered situations, especially Viburnum tinus.
+This thrips can also survive out of doors all year round and feed on various garden shrubs, especially Viburnum tinus.